Instructions for Authors

 b.
 For books

 c.
-For multi-author books
+For chapters in books

 d.
 For thesis

-Cho, B.O.
+• Cho BO.
 1999.
 Characterization of soil fertility and management practices of alpine soils under vegetable cultivations.
 Ph.D.
 Thesis, Kangwon National University, Chunchon, Korea.

 e.
 For edited symposia, special issues, etc. published in aperiodical

-Lidster, W.A. and H.W.
-Ford.
+• Lidster, WA, Ford HW.
 1981.
-Rehabilitation of ochre clogged agricultural drains. p.
-451-463.
-In Proceedings of the 11th Congr.
-Int.
-Commission on Irrigation and Drainage, ICID, New Delhi, India.
-Kang, Y.K. and C.A.
-Stutte.
-1982.
-Effects of silicon on growth and physiological activities of rice.
-Research Report 24.
-Rural Development Administration, Suwon, Korea.
+Rehabilitation of ochre clogged agricultural drains. pp. 451-463.
+In Proceedings of the 11th International Commission on Irrigation and Drainage, ICID, New Delhi, India.

 f.
 Patents

-Roth, T.L.
+Roth TL.
 1972.
 The manufacturing process of natural insecticide.
-US Patent 3670.
+U.S. Patent 3670.

 Copyright